Make a Request

 Dog ownership is a responsibility that is often taken too lightly.
 Dogs that were irresistible when they were puppies are often less attractive when they grow up.
 Before acquiring a dog intending owners should ask themselves a few searching questions:

-Read the Minimum Requirements for Keeping a Dog fact sheet to ensure you know your full responsibilities.
+Read the Minimum Standards Required for Keeping Dogs fact sheet to ensure you know your full responsibilities.